Halle Berry Shows Just How Amazing 51 Can Look By Sharing Sexy Workout Video

 This #FitnessFriday let’s get fit with resistance BANDS!
 I really like working with these very inexpensive bands because they require the use of my own body weight.
 I want to build strength while staying long and lean.
 I never want to bulk up so I rarely use traditional weights.
 These bands are so easy to carry that they allow me to exercise wherever I go.
 I can work out in my trailer while filming, in my office, on vacation in a hotel room, at the beach, in my living room or just about anywhere.
 Now, if your goal is to build more muscle mass the bands come in different resistant strengths.
 So you can actually add bulk if you want to still using your own body weight.
 And yes ladies, we love our guys with a little bulk!
 Today on my IG Stories and m Fitness Icon, Peter and I share some exercises that can help you stay long and lean like I prefer or bulk up like Peter… all using bands!
 Enjoy ♥️???????? #FitnessFridayHB

-There could be other, more personal motivation to stay in such amazing shape.
+There could be other, more personal motivations to stay in such amazing shape.
 A report from Life & Style Magazine claimed that a romance is blossoming between Halle Berry and her John Wick co-star Keanu Reaves, who plays the titular role in the series.

 “Keanu is totally Halle’s type,” the source said.
 “She likes that he’s very mysterious, introspective, and down to earth.
 He’s not about the whole Hollywood spotlight thing.
 She finds that very attractive.”